mainmatter/mainmatter.com/src/workshops/build-production-ready-apis-in-rust.md

       endpoints that interact with the database.
   - heading: External state, working with third-party APIs
     text: >
-      We'll learn how to use the `reqwest` crate to connect to call third-party APIs.
+      We'll learn how to use the `reqwest` crate to call third-party APIs.
       We'll cover connection management, retries and timeouts, as well as how to test endpoints that interact with third-party services via `wiremock`.